Lola Sánchez

 Date of Birth - Death1844-1895

 Maria Dolores “Lola” Sánchez was one of the most unsuspecting Confederate spies of the Civil War.
-Born in the mid 1844, Lola spent her days tending to household duties at her family’s home in Palatka, Florida.
-Her family was one of two that have continuously resided in Florida since the First Spanish Period.
+Born in the 1844, she was from one of Florida's oldest and most prosperous Spanish families, one of two that have continuously resided in Florida since the First Spanish Period.
 Lola's great-grandfather Jose de Sánchez Ortigosa, Jr. was born in St. Augustine in 1724 and was among those who fled to Cuba in 1764 when Florida was ceded to Great Britain following the Seven Years' War.
 He returned to Florida following the British departure after the American Revolution and appears in the 1793 Spanish census.
 Her father Mauricio was born in St. Augustine in 1799.

 Her older brother Manuel Roman Sánchez, however, served in the “St. Augustine Rifles” which later became Company H, 2nd Florida Infantry.
 He was wounded and captured at Gettysburg in the Florida Brigade’s July 2 assault on Cemetery Ridge.
 Manuel was imprisoned at Camp Lookout and paroled at the end of the war.